 company logo and enable the same “load what’s important” approach to development that disparate microservices offer.

 One of the ever-green rules for optimizing application performance, as demonstrated by the author of High Performance Browser Networking Ilya Grigorik,…

 If you’re using a delivery network like Fly, HTTP/2 support is present on each point of presence.
 Instead of calibrating a single server at a single location, a delivery network allows you to apply the logic seen above in caching and prioritization to many points in a global network.
 While this isn’t a technical limitation, browsers require that a connection be in SSL for HTTP/2 to work.
 Most delivery networks support that, too.

 To reiterate, the overall goal of HTTP/2 is to reduce latency and speed up connections.
 A delivery network will help reduce latency by shortening each trip – a major benefit during the first trip, in particular, when the SSL handshake takes place and caching is established.
 Being able to control caching to a granular degree from your delivery network will extend the benefit into each and every user interaction.

 Much of the deep-thinking required for HTTP/2 is done when the browser communicates with the host.
 Luckily, you don’t need to do too much to receive the juicy benefits of HTTP/2.
 If you can steer away from some comfortable old patterns and into the sunny new world of modularized, prioritized, and internationally cached assets, you’re in for some speedy times.

-If you haven't found a delivery network you like that supports HTTP/2 and granular caching, Fly is like a reverse-proxy and a global load balancer, containing a library of potent Middleware; it's a CDN for developers.
-It's free to sign up, as are your first 2,000,000 requests and 100GB of transfer every month.
+If you haven’t found a delivery network you like that supports HTTP/2 and granular caching, Fly is like a reverse-proxy and a global load balancer; it’s a CDN for developers.